EventStore/EventStore/docs/admin-ui.md

 ![Web admin interface projections tab](./images/wai-admin.png)

-The _Admin_ tab shows sub systems enabled (currently only [projections](projections.md)) on EventStoreDB and [scavenges](operations.md#scavenging) run.
+The _Admin_ tab shows subsystems enabled (currently only [projections](projections.md)) on EventStoreDB and [scavenges](operations.md#scavenging) run.
 You can start a new scavenge operation by clicking the _Scavenge_ button, and shut EventStoreDB down by clicking the _Shutdown Server_ button.

 ## Users

 ![Web admin interface projections tab](./images/wai-users.png)

-The _Users_ tab shows [the users defined in EventStoreDB](security.md#authentication), clicking an individual user shows a JSON representation of that users details.
+The _Users_ tab shows [the users defined in EventStoreDB](security.md#authentication), clicking an individual user shows a JSON representation of that user's details.

 ## Log out